-This exhibition features a variety of works from the UAMA’s contemporary art collection that reflect on issues related to religion, gender, gentrification, food justice and other pressing issues of the past thirty years.
+This exhibition features a variety of works from the UAMA’s contemporary art collection that reflect on issues related to religion, social justice and other pressing issues of the past thirty years.

-Some of the highlights are Jaune Quick-to-See Smith’s Spam, a mixed-media painting which speaks to the systematic and violent dismantling of the Native American communities’ diets and the forced reliance on unhealthy government subsidies.
+Highlights include recent acquisitions Drop Me Off in Harlem by David Shrobe and …Run as fast as you will, escape if you can, you are the quarry, fate is the hunter… by Karlito Miller Espinosa.
 Hung Liu’s Still Life, made in the years following the Tiananmen Square protests and massacre, depicts a young man on a hunger strike seated before a panel of soldiers, while Jane Hammond’s The Hagiography of This Moment uses a church altarpiece format to portray a tongue-in-cheek message.

-Other featured artists in the exhibition include Kerry James Marshall, Rodolfo Morales, Rozeal, and Joan Snyder.
+Other artists featured in the exhibition are Kerry James Marshall, Rodolfo Morales, Miriam Beerman and Joan Snyder.
 Although made by different individuals with unique experiences, these artists all use their work as a means to memorialize and to comment on important topics of our world.

 University of Arizona Museum of Art & Archive of Visual Arts